mfhepp/py4docker/README.md

     - Read-only file-system but with `tmpfs` so that temporary files can be created.
     - Removed [Linux Kernel capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html)
     - Adding new kernel capabilities is blocked
+- **Development mode,** in which the local version of the Python code can be run inside the container

 ## Installation

 The code is meant as a skeleton for your own work.
-Please **do not fork this repository** if you are creating your own project.
+Please **do not fork this repository** if you are creating your **own project.** A fork is appreciated for pull-requests related to this template.

 1. Clone the repository onto your machine:
     - `git clone https://github.com/mfhepp/py4docker.git`